edwinyzh/Delphi-Ollama/README.md

 end.
 ```

-An example using using a background thread and speech:
+An example using a background thread and speech:
 ```Delphi
 uses
   System.SysUtils,